It is four thirty in the morning and fire camp rumbles with sounds.

 For Teresa, doing laundry at fire camp is much more than just a job.
 It is a small way to make an impact fighting against the forest fires that consume California every year.

 So far over 3.5 million acres have burned in California this year, breaking the previous state record.
 At least 26 people have died, and many more are missing or injured.
-This has been a bad year for wildfires not just in California, but in Oregon and Washington as well.
+Unfortunately, this has been a bad year for wildfires not just in California, but in Oregon and Washington as well.

 The author, Cassandra Sigmon, works as a content writer, copywriter, and support team member at Sew Like a Pro™.